knaidoo29/mistree/docs/source/index.rst

 +---------------+-----------------------------------------+

 .. warning::
-  Do not use.
-This is a development branch of MiSTree for a major overhaul for an eventual version 2 release.
+  Not ready for use.
+This is a development branch for a future version 2 release.

 Contents
 ========